 Suppose an asset is forgotten and not brought to the court’s attention.
 Perhaps the court left the asset out of the judgment.
 Maybe your spouse was trying to hide an asset from the court.
 Thus the asset has not been classified as separate or community and has not been divided between the parties.
 If it is discovered before the final decree, then the court’s judgment can be adjusted.
 If the omitted asset is found after the decree has been finalized then a motion for omitted assets can be filed.
 The Nevada courts frown upon a spouse hiding assets and will make new orders dividing the property or debt.

-There may also be instances where the parties may need to come back to the court after their divorce is final.
+There may also be instances where the parties may need to return to court after their divorce is final.
 The court can make orders affecting the rights of the parties after the divorce is final if the circumstances of the parties have changed.
 For example, the Court in Siragusa v.
 Siragusa, 1992, held that the husband’s discharge in bankruptcy of a judgment requiring him to make payments to the wife for her share of the community property would constitute such change.
 The court awarded the wife additional alimony as a remedy for husband discharging his debt to her in bankruptcy.
-This case is especially interesting since alimony, once it has been terminated, is normally not modifiable and the wife in Siragusa had already received her 60 months of alimony.
+This case is especially interesting since alimony, once it has been terminated, is normally not modifiable.
+In this case, the wife in Siragusa had already received her 60 months of alimony.